 After two months, a rumour spread in the village that the Khmer Rouge were looking for educated persons and previous military personnel to send to Phnom Srok, the district town, for 're-education'.
 Over the coming weeks, the village chief visited all the houses asking people about their life under the Lon Nol regime.
 Knowing that her past as a teacher put her and her family at risk, Var told them that she was a street vendor.
 However, the village chief found out that Var’s brother, An, had been a soldier under the Lon Nol regime, and he was taken away.

 We never really had a chance to say a proper goodbye to him’, Var recalls.
 ‘We simply came back one day and he was gone.

 Still under the watchful eye of Khmer Rouge, the family had no opportunity to grieve their lost relative and continued work as agricultural slave labourers.
 In 1978, they heard rumours that the Vietnamese army had invaded Cambodia and was fighting against the Khmer Rouge.
 The Khmer Rouge placed further pressure on workers to speed up the harvest, with people often working in the fields past midnight.
 Var heard artillery fire in the distance as she harvested.

-Var and her family made their way to meet with Yom in his village and left with more than a hundred villagers (all of them Yom’s relatives) on foot, for the Thai border.
-They were warned not to stray from the beaten path because of the danger of landmines that were strewn throughout the jungle.
+Once Vietnamese soldiers arrived in Thmar Pouk, the Khmer Rouge fled into the mountains.
+Var and her family, along with over one hundred villagers, left on foot for the Thai border.
+The journey was dangerous, with landmines strewn across the jungle.
 When they got closer to the border, the Thai police picked them up and took them to a refugee camp.
 Due to the efforts of several relief workers, Var and her daughters Somaly and Panita were eventually accepted for resettlement in the United Kingdom.